morse-simulator/morse/doc/morse/user/builder.rst

 .. note::
     You can also edit a builder script directly in MORSE, by calling ``morse edit my_builder_script.py``.
-    This let you build your environment with Blender's GUI.
+    This lets you build your environment with Blender's GUI.
 Save it as a regular Blender file, and run it directly: ``morse run my_sim.blend``.
 Be aware that MORSE does not support converting such a Blender simulation back to a Python Builder script.